 Do they do any voluntary work?
 Do they help look after sick people?
 Are they the coach of the junior footy team?
-A character reference for Court is all about giving a context to a persons life.
+The purpose of a character reference for court is to provide context to a person’s life.

 Everyone has some good qualities.
 It is important to explain them to the Judge.

-The main penalties people have from losing their licence are personal.
+The main penalties people have for losing their licence are personal.
 It is very hard for most drivers to lose their licence.
 Spell that out to the Judge.

 10. Anything else they think is relevant.